atc1441/E-Paper_Pricetags/CHROMA74 7.5 CC1110/README.md

 #CHROMA74

-Here are some in depth infos on it:
+Here are some in depth infos on it, yeah not much right now, will add more

 SOC is Ti CC1110